JefferyHus/graphql-pagination/server/README.md

 - `./node_modules/.bin/sequelize db:migrate` or `npx sequelize db:migrate`
 - `./node_modules/.bin/sequelize db:seed:all` or `npx sequelize db:seed:all`

-If you don't have docker installed in your machine, please refer to (this article)[https://www.pgadmin.org/download/] and install your local postgresql client.
+If you don't have docker installed in your machine, please refer to (https://www.pgadmin.org/download/)[this article] and install your local postgresql client.

 Make sure that you create a user with the following credentials: